Gedemon/Civ6-YnAMP/readme.md

 ## Installation Instructions

 If you run Civ6 on a PC, see the forum post above for installation instructions.
+Do not use the "releases" tab here, as it's not updated.

 Mac **Steam** Users use the following command: